 We measure investment $\Delta \log k{it+1}$ as the logarithmic change in k{it+1} , where k{it+1} is the real book value of the tangible capital stock of firm i at the end of period t.
+We measure the real capital stock using the perpetual inventory method and changes in net property, plant and equipment.26

 We obtain quarterly real estate prices from the Federal Housing Finance Agency (FHFA) for each Metropolitan Statistical Area (MSA), and compute $\Delta \log q{kt}$ as the logarithmic change in real estate prices in each MSA k in period t.
 We use real-estate supply elasticities at the MSA-level from Saiz (2010).
+Firms are assigned to MSAs based on headquarter location.